visgl/deck.gl-community/dev-docs/RFCs/editable-layers/generic-edit-mode.md

     // event.mapCoords is the coordinates on the map (lat/long) that the user clicked const updatedData = [...props.data, event.mapCoords];

-    // props.onEdit is the edit callback sent to the application using nebula.gl
+    // props.onEdit is the edit callback sent to the application using @deck.gl-community/editable-layers
     // updatedData is the immutably-updated data
-    // nebula.gl will subsequently call updateState with the updated data props.onEdit({ updatedData, editType: 'ADD_POINT' });
+    // @deck.gl-community/editable-layers will subsequently call updateState with the updated data props.onEdit({ updatedData, editType: 'ADD_POINT' });
   }